TICKETS ON SALE NOW!

-The 2019 Skate Canada Synchronized Skating Championships will bring approximately 40 teams and over 800 athletes from across the country to Waterloo.
-The city most recently hosted this event in 2016.
+The 2020 Skate Canada Synchronized Skating Championships will bring approximately 60 teams and over 800 athletes from across the country to Calgary.
+The city most recently hosted this event in 2017.

-Teams will compete for national titles in the senior, junior, open, intermediate and novice categories.
-The top two senior teams will go on to represent Canada at the 2019 ISU World Synchronized Skating Championships in Helsinki, Finland from April 12-14, 2019.
+Teams will compete for national titles in the senior, junior, novice, intermediate and open categories.
+The top two senior teams will go on to represent Canada at the 2020 ISU World Synchronized Skating Championships in Lake Placid, USA from April 3-5, 2020.

-What is 2019 Skate Canada Synchronized Skating Championships?
+What are the 2020 Skate Canada Synchronized Skating Championships?

-The 2019 Skate Canada Synchronized Skating Championships will bring approximately 40 teams and over 800 skaters from across the country to Waterloo.
-The city previously hosted the event in 2016
+The 2020 Skate Canada Synchronized Skating Championships will bring approximately 60 teams and more than 800 skaters from across the country to Calgary.
+The city previously hosted the event in 2017.

-Teams will compete for national titles in the senior, junior, open, intermediate and novice categories.
-The top two senior teams will represent Canada at the 2019 ISU World Synchronized Skating Championships.
+Teams will compete for national titles in the senior, junior, open, intermediate, and novice categories.
+The top two senior teams will represent Canada at the 2020 ISU World Synchronized Skating Championships in Lake Placid, USA.

-Where is 2019 Skate Canada Synchronized Skating Championships being held?
+Where are the 2020 Skate Canada Synchronized Skating Championships being held?

-All competition events for the 2019 Skate Canada Synchronized Skating Championships will be held at Waterloo Memorial Recreation Complex in Waterloo, Ontario.
-Practices will be held at RIM Park.
+All competition events and official practices for the 2020 Skate Canada Synchronized Skating Championships will be held at WinSport in Calgary, Alberta.

 What time are the events and when do the doors open?

 The doors open each day 30 minutes prior to the beginning of the first practice.
-The most up-to-date schedule is always posted on the Skate Canada website at www.skatecanada.ca.
+The most up-to-date schedule is posted on the Skate Canada website at www.skatecanada.ca.
 Actual competition start times are subject to change up to and including the week of the event.
-It is recommended that you visit our website regularly to keep track of any schedule changes.
-If there is a schedule change and you cannot attend, tickets are non-refundable.
+It is suggested that you visit our website regularly to keep track of any schedule changes.

 Which athletes will be competing at this event?